MisterDr/EasyTunnel/README.md

-# HTunnel - HTTP Tunneling Service
+# EasyTunnel - HTTP Tunneling Service

 Node.js SSH reverse-tunnel service (similar to Pinggy) that exposes local services to the internet by assigning a random subdomain and proxying HTTP traffic through an SSH connection.